igniterealtime/Smack/documentation/gettingstarted.md

 // Create a new presence.
 Pass in false to indicate we're unavailable._
 Presence presence = new Presence(Presence.Type.unavailable);
 presence.setStatus("Gone fishing");
-// Send the packet (assume we have a XMPPConnection instance called "con"). con.sendPacket(presence);
+// Send the packet (assume we have an XMPPConnection instance called "con"). con.sendPacket(presence);
 ```